Certificate in Languages for Business

 What resources are available to support my teaching?The Language Alliance has designed a full scheme of work with all resources required with the end of module tasks fully integrated.
 The resources are designed to allow a blended learning approach with face to face teaching and opportunities for independent learning to allow consolidation.
 The resources are available online and are based on an annual licence fee.
 The initial charge is £175 and thereafter £99.
 The ongoing cost covers continued access to the resources which will be updated annually including changes to the assessment tasks.

-How much are the entry fees?IoLET ‘s fee 2016-17 is £92.
-There will be a slight increase next year in 2017/18.
+How much are the entry fees?IoLET ‘s fee 2018-19 is £94 per candidate, for the latest information please check our portal http://www.vlconline.co.uk .
 The Language Alliance is responsible for liaising with schools regarding candidate entry, portfolio submission, assessment and certificate claims.

 Can students be entered for just one skill (like the NVQ?)Candidates can be entered for just one of the units (Speaking and Listening or Reading and Writing) but they will not gain the full award.
 They would however need to study the full course to ensure all possible exam content has been covered.